ericz2002/stockApp/README.md

 ```

 For better security practice, secret vault should be used on AWS for secret protection.
 For example, we used jenkins for automatic deployment on AWS when there is a push on github.
 The jenkins server uses secret store for password protection.
 When the jenkins auto deployment is triggered, it retrieves the secrets and passes them in as enviroment varibles.

+This repo has a webhook pointing to the AWS Jenkins URL.
+A push to this repo will trigger the webhook and send notification to the Jenkins which will kick off the above script for auto deployment.

 ## Acknowledgment
 This open source project is initially started by Eric Zhang, a NCSSM high school